 - Career Centers: Indiana Connections Career Academy has partnerships with a variety of career centers around the state, and we are happy to add more centers to the list.
 Students looking for hands-on experience can call a career center that is local to them to ask about applying.
 Indiana Connections Career Academy is a public high school and we pay the tuition for our students who are accepted to an approved career center.

-- Additional Options for Advanced Study: Students have the option to take honors, Advanced Placement®*, or college courses while still in high school.
-Taking more challenging courses will enhance their transcripts and possibly earn college credits.
+- Additional Options for Advanced Study: Students have the option to take honors courses or college courses while still in high school.
+Taking more challenging courses will enhance their transcripts and enable students to simultaneously earn high school and college credit.

 - NCAA-Approved Courses: We offer many core online high school classes that are approved by the NCAA Eligibility Center.
 View a list of currently approved courses.